-- 5.51 We weigh up the benefits of reviewing current policies and those of identifying and addressing new policy issues.
-We aim to strike a balance that allows us to pursue our objectives most effectively.
-We are likely to prioritise a policy for evaluation if we become aware of any significant issues, or if there was a greater degree of uncertainty at the point of implementation. - 5.52 HMT can direct us to review our rules when, for example, it considers that it is in the public interest.
-We therefore need to take into account any directions from the government alongside the approach to evaluation above. - 5.53 Once we select a policy for evaluation, we compare the intended impact of the policy intervention with the result.
-We consider whether the policy is effectively advancing our objectives, and then whether it is having the expected impact on our regulatory principles. - 5.54 If we identify an issue with existing policy, we may decide to return to the Initiation Phase.
-We engage closely with our supervisory function to understand the issues, and the impact and practicalities of implementing further policy changes in the relevant area. - 5.55 In addition, the Bank and PRA engage in reviews of international standards, coordinated by international institutions.
-This supports our work to shape effective international standards, and build close relationships with our regulatory counterparts.
-For example, we contribute to rule reviews conducted by the BCBS, IAIS and FSB.
-We also participate in efforts by international bodies to consider what lessons to take from periods of financial distress.
+- 5.69 HMT can direct us to review specific rules where the government considers that it is in public interest.
+We therefore consider any directions from HMT alongside the approach to evaluation above. - 5.70 Once we select a policy for evaluation we compare the intended impact of the policy intervention with the result.
+We consider whether the policy is effectively advancing our objectives, and then whether it is having the expected impact on our regulatory principles. - 5.71 If we identify an issue with existing policy, we may decide to return to the initiation phase.
+We engage closely with our supervisory function to understand the issues, and the impact and practicalities of implementing further policy changes in the relevant area. - 5.72 In addition, the Bank and PRA contributes to and supports reviews of international standards, coordinated by international bodies, such as the BCBS, IAIS and FSB.
+This supports our work to shape effective international standards and builds close relationships with our regulatory counterparts.